 Recognizing that the future lies in Technology and that girls tend to lag behind in this area, Lynette is setting up a Foundation to address these issues.
 Edwina Mistry, Director of CreateOps, will join Lynette as a Trustee.
 She has over 35 years of experience in the Technology sector in NZ and overseas, with 21 of them in the NZ IT education sector.
 She has large networks in the IT industry as she has started and run many initiatives and programmes in NZ to connect High school students to the Tech industry.
-Her programmes have been created mainly for rls and students from low decile schools as she identified a significant gap in that area..
+Her programmes have been created mainly for girls and students from low decile schools as she identified a significant gap in that area..